This website uses cookies on your computer for proper functionality of core site features and to analyze site traffic.

 and soViggo puts out a large contract on John.

-We could push through the entire film like this, showing the cause-and-effect relationship that ties each succeding scene together.
+We could push through the entire film like this, showing the cause-and-effect relationship that ties each succeeding scene together.
 There's very little fat here—just bones and red meat.

 John is a man of focus, commitment, sheer will, something you know very little about.